 Psychotherapy position for clinical social worker in the University of Michigan Addiction Services program, located in the ambulatory department of psychiatry.
 This position is for an adolescent therapist who will conduct evaluations of new patients, provide group, individual and family therapy, and also co-facilitate the intensive out-patient program for adolescents.
-This is a 40 hour a week, Monday-Friday, position that requires two evenings a week of seeing patients (until 7pm).
+This is a 40 hour a week, Monday-Friday, position that will often require two evenings a week of seeing patients and families (typically until 6:30-7pm).

 Why Join the Department of Social Work UMATS team?